vickkykruz/alx_portfolio_project/README.md

   So once you are in the directory of that project type the following commamds
   - ```composer install```
   - ```npm install```
+### Errors

+if you encounter like ```this command is not recongized internal and external``` try to locate the director we such command is stored, copy that path and paste that path in your system enviroment variable, then restart your terminal or probably restart your system. if the error doesn't exist, contact the community for assitance. if there was an error installing any of the packages ensure you go there the documentation for solution.

 ## Usage

 After a successful installation, run this command ```php artisan serve``` the URL will be given something like this ```http:\\127.0.0.1:8000```, copy that URL, Open your browser and paste that URL.
 This page will be rendered.